nzaoo/linkcard_generator/README.md

 ## 🙏 Acknowledgments

-Thank you for using IntroCard!
+Thank you for using NZaoCard!
 If you like this project, please give us a ⭐ on GitHub.

 ---